Are all mugshots public records? Learn more about mugshots, public records and what you can do to clean up your online image today.

 Remove Public Mugshots Today with EraseMugshots

-There are many reasons why people should want to have your background report restored to its former glory and cleaned up.
+There are many reasons why you would want to restore your background report to its former glory and clean up bad search results.

-If you would like to learn more about how you can work to remove public records such as mugshots online, please fill out the form below and we will contact you as soon as we can.
+To learn more about how to remove public records and mugshots online, please fill out the form below.
+Our team will contact you as soon as possible.